Who can apply for DAP funding?

-DAP projects cover a range of sectors such as education, health, water and sanitation, environmental protection, women's empowerment and gender equality, supporting people with disabilities, economic livelihoods, and human rights.
+The preferred and priority sectors for DAP projects this year are climate change and gender.
 DAP projects engage a wide range of partners including community groups, non-government organisations, educational institutions and local governments.

 The DAP summary information can be reviewed here: https://dfat.gov.au/people-to-people/direct-aid-program/Pages/direct-aid-program.aspx

 How will applications be assessed?

 The DAP Committee will assess the applications against the following criteria: